-For the first time since June, the number of projected Covid-19 deaths in the US is decreasing - Local News 8
+For the first time since June, the number of projected COVID-19 deaths in the US is decreasing - Local News 8

 Many health experts are hopeful that more people will decide to get vaccinated as some regions strain to keep up with cases.

-“We’re doing the best for every single patient, regardless of what resources are available at any given time,” chief of staff Dr. Ellen Hodges said in a written statement.
-“Unfortunately, however, as a result of the current surge in Covid-19 cases requiring hospitalization and limited resources statewide, we are now in a position of making these difficult decisions on a daily basis.”
+“We’re doing the best for every single patient, regardless of what resources are available at any given time,” chief of staff Dr. Ellen Hodges said.
+“Unfortunately, however, as a result of the current surge in COVID-19 cases requiring hospitalization and limited resources statewide, we are now in a position of making these difficult decisions on a daily basis.”

 West Virginia Gov. Jim Justice said Wednesday that he believes the state is in the “eye of the storm,” and urged residents to get vaccinated to help decrease the surge.